MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/coe-kpi-lake.md

 ### Flexibility at the edge

 At the edge of the core, analysts become more agile.
 They now benefit from the ability to analyze data more quickly.
 More formally, this scenario is described as _managed self-service BI_.
-Managed service BI is about mutual benefit for IT and analysts.
-Importantly, we experience optimizations by driving standardization, knowledge, and reuse of our data and BI solutions.
-As a company, we derived more value synergistically as we found the right balance between centralized BI and managed SSBI.
+Managed SSBI is about mutual benefit for IT and analysts.
+Importantly, we experienced optimizations by driving standardization, knowledge, and reuse of our data and BI solutions.
+And, as a company we derived more value synergistically as we found the right balance between centralized BI and managed SSBI.

 TODO: Bridging paragraph required?